NesAtar/sql-challenge/README.md

-Data Analysis schema is in a certain order for it to run successfully.
+Data Engineering schema is in a certain order for it to run successfully.

 While this assignment was challenging i learned a lot from it.